Carbon fiber testing

 Non-destructive carbon fiber testing

 SURAGUS provides non-destructive testing equipment for various carbon fiber materials.
-Our EddyCus composite testing systems visualize the fiber structure in hidden layers, detect effects and defects in the fiber alignment and characterizes or quantifys material properties such as fiber areal weight or isotropy of carbon textiles, semi-finished products, composites and recyclables.
-The eddy current testing systems assists the improvement of product quality by direct process control, increases the material yield and conducts incoming and outgoing goods inspection.
+Our EddyCus composite testing systems visualize the fiber structure in hidden layers, detect effects and defects in the fiber alignment and characterize or quantify material properties such as fiber areal weight or isotropy of carbon textiles, semi-finished products, composites and recyclables.
+The eddy current testing systems assist the improvement of product quality by direct process control, increase the material yield and conduct incoming and outgoing goods inspection.

 The novel non-destructive testing technology utilizes the electrical conductivity of carbon fiber in order to investigate the inner texture.
 In particular, prevalent fiber orientation, uniform fiber distribution, areal weight, gaps, misalignment and anisotropy can be determined in

 Imaging carbon fiber texture and revealing inner flaws

 The texture, fiber angle and gap distribution, of carbon fiber fabrics, preforms and composites is a major testing task.
 For process engineers it is important to know that the fiber orientation of each ply in a stack remains unchanged throughout the entire manfacturing process.
 The EddyCus systems can help to investigate the inner structure of differently oriented multi-axial fabrics.
 Utilizing an advance eddy current scan (ECscan) the user can obtain information about

 Advantages of EddyCus Measurement devices

 With the novel and pioneering EddyCus products carbon fiber textiles, preforms and composites can be tested in an unprecedented resolution.
 Advanced image processing features allow the user to separate and filter differently orientated layers and to determine the texture even of hidden layers.
 It especially allows the process owner to establish quality control throughout the entire value chain.